henri/spb/README.md

 ```
 This approach allows you to use a browser which may not be officially supported on your operating system by SPB.
 In the example above we are selecting Chromium as the default browser for SPB.

-In addition, it is possible to overide and/or extend the mutli-browser support options on your system within the spb.config file.
-If the spb.cofnig file present, SPB will source this file and many variables are able to be overriden and/or extended beyond the defaults which SPB multi-browser support nativly offers.
+In addition, it is possible to override and/or extend the mutli-browser support options on your system within the spb.config file.
+If the spb.cofnig file present, SPB will source this file and many variables are able to be overridden and/or extended beyond the defaults which SPB multi-browser support natively offers.

 For additional information regarding SPB configuration files.
 Run the following command to open the SPB help page and jump to the appropriate section :